Srikanth47/config/README.md

 1) AWS Config will keeps on monitoring the resources, when ever there is new resources or change to the resource is it will keep tracking those resources

-2) CloudWatch event will have a rule define, which will take action to send out the SNS.
+2) CloudWatch event will have a rule defined, which will take action and triggers the SNS.

-Here is the CloudWatch Event pattern rule we configured, which will be deoloyed using terraform code
+Here is the CloudWatch Event pattern rule we configured, which will be deployed using terraform code

 ` {
   "source": [